LiftMaster 8355 vs. 8550 vs. 3800; The Good, the Bad and the Ugly

 MyQ Technology

-All the three models have MyQ Technology, so if you want a Smart garage door opener, you have one in these LiftMasters.
+All the four models have MyQ Technology, so if you want a Smart garage door opener, get any of these Chamberlain-LiftMasters.
 But signal interference is a problem, but this is something you should expect in a less than 1 GHz band device – at least 2.4 GHz would have been much better.

 You will need to buy an Internet Gateway separately to get the most out of MyQ Technology.
 As its name suggests, it is the real gateway to a Smart life.

 Each LiftMaster model has a compatible internet gateway so be sure to pick the right model.
-LiftMaster 8355 uses 882LM while the LiftMaster 8550 and LiftMaster 8500 use 828LM and 888LM respectively.
+LiftMaster 8355 uses 882LM while the Chamberlain RJO20, LiftMaster 8550, and LiftMaster 8500 use 828LM.
 For Apple owners, you have not been left out as the three garage door openers also support HomeLink.

 Security